 The pivot, emblazoned with the HEA logo, is reminiscent of a seal of authenticity.
 It speaks for the knife in the way that the WE Knife Co. pivots speak for their knives.
 The Equilibrium yearns for a place in your pocket because it was built with that as its only purpose.
 In Sam’s own words: “Everything is about trying to earn space in your pocket.
 You deserve that – and it’s my responsibility to make something you’re proud to carry.”

-The Good: Despite such a unique presence, the Equilibrium holds firm as a genuinely useful knife that should satisfy any light carry needs.
+- Despite such a unique presence, the Equilibrium holds firm as a genuinely useful knife that should satisfy any light carry needs.

-The Bad: Housing some quirks, such as the inability to slice well against a cutting board, and argumentative lockbar tension, this knife asks to be loved, pitfalls and all.
+- Housing some quirks, such as the inability to slice well against a cutting board, and argumentative lockbar tension, this knife asks to be loved, pitfalls and all.

 Review by Knife Informer contributor, Tyler Solley